Export Menu

 If you post these snippets on the forum, make sure you surround them with three fences:

-Export Samples for Installer
+Export Samples as archive

 Export Pooled Files to Binary Resource